joinux/pyparis-2017/contents/schedule.md

 # Schedule

-The conference will take place on June 12-13, 2017.
+The conference will take place on June 12-13, 2017, from 9:00 (gates will open at 8:30, please be on time!) to 18:00 (or later, for social activities).

 ## Day 1 (June 12th)

 * Opening remarks